 Carnauba wax, derived from a plant native to northern Brazil, is considered by many car enthusiasts to be the king of car waxes.
 Carnauba creates a warm glow that’s hard to beat.
 The best carnauba wax is P21S Carnauba Wax.
 It’s a premium blend, with outstanding shine, gloss, and depth properties.

-While P21S ranks highest on our recommended list, there are other solid choices.
+While P21S ranks highest on our recommended list for 2023, there are other solid choices.
 Our list includes top quality waxes, all great in their own way.

 1 – P21S Carnauba Wax

 P21S wax has been around since the ’80s, but don’t let that fool you.
 P21S has consistently earned high marks by consumer reporting magazines worldwide.
 Made from premium Brazilian #1 yellow carnauba, plus beeswax, this blend creates a beautiful gloss that’s hard to duplicate.

 It’s easy to apply by hand and it’s silky smooth.
 It’s free of additives and dyes, so it won’t stain your plastic trim.
 Also, it contains zero abrasives.
 If you’re on the lookout for a car wax with no residue, look no further.
 P21S wax won’t leave a powdery mess after buffing.
 Durability is consistent with many other carnauba waxes, lasting 5-6 weeks for most applications.